opendocsg/slw-judgments-backfill/2013_SGHC_102/report.md

 French court than in a Singapore court. [note: 22] The pre-nuptial agreement was thus the main subject matter in dispute.

-20     While the district judge was correct to state that pre-nuptial agreements (even those governed by foreign law) could be considered by a Singapore court in the division of matrimonial assets ( _TQ v TR and another appeal_ [2009] 2 SLR(R) 961), the Wife did acknowledge that the fact that the Singapore courts may be required to rule upon the parties’ pre-nuptial agreement was a pertinent
+20     While the district judge was correct to state that pre-nuptial agreements (even those governed by foreign law) could be considered by a Singapore court in the division of matrimonial assets ( _TQ v TR and another appeal_ <span class="citation">[2009] 2 SLR(R) 961</span>), the Wife did acknowledge that the fact that the Singapore courts may be required to rule upon the parties’ pre-nuptial agreement was a pertinent

 factor in favour of a stay of the Singapore proceedings. [note: 23] Proof of French law would likely be necessary as the pre-nuptial agreement made references to the French Civil Code.
 Where the Wife contested her voluntariness in signing the pre-nuptial agreement, witnesses in France would also need to be called.
 As the Wife’s own French counsel conceded, the validity of the pre-nuptial agreement and the competence of the French notary who facilitated its making were not issues for adjudication